INTERNATIONAL AND WEB SITES

 1011 PL Amsterdam

 One of the premier Jewish Museums in Europe, with an excellent and wide-ranging web site.
 The Jewish Historical Museum is housed in a complex of four former Ashkenazi synagogues dating from the 17th and 18th centuries.
-The museum web site includes virtual reconstructions of each of these buildings as well a much further information on Dutch Jewish history and heritage.
+The museum includes virtual reconstructions of each of these buildings as well a much further information on Dutch Jewish history and heritage.
 The Museum also includes an innovative Children’s Jewish Museum with special exhibits and educational programs for young visitors.
-A small selection of the museum’s huge collection is on display in the permanent exhibitions Religion, History of the Jews in the Netherlands 1600-1900, and History of the Jews in the Netherlands 1900-The Present Day.
+A small selection of the museum’s huge collection is on display.
+All objects have been digitized and can be viewed online in a searchable database.
 In addition, the Resource Centre holds approximately 43,000 books, brochures, documents, photographs, and audiovisual titles.
-The JHM Children’s Museum features the permanent exhibition The Hollander family home.

 Nieuwe Amstelstraat 3-5

 (Correspondence to PO Box 16737, NL-1001 RE Amsterdam)

 An independent Dutch institute for Jewish studies, supported by the Jewish Historical Museum and the University of Amsterdam.
 Activities range from setting up and executing (inter)national research projects, organizing symposia and lectures, issuing scientific publications to promoting research into Jewish heritage in the Netherlands, and encouraging the cooperation between researchers working Jewish studies throughout the Netherlands.